PythonOT/COOT/README.md

 ### What is included ?

-* The main function that computes the COOT problem between two datasets in the lib folder (file cot.py)
+* The main function that computes the COOT problem between two datasets in the code folder (file cot.py)

 * Demo notebooks:
 	- [coot_mnist.ipynb](./example/coot_mnist.ipynb): COOT on the MNIST/USPS problem